xtclang/platform/README.md

    you would need add an exception entry for `127.0.0.1` to your DNS Server settings: "Exceptions to DNS Rebind Protection" (Advanced - Network Settings - DNS Server)

+   TODO: Why not just add an /etc/host entry, or run a dns server in a co-deployed container?

 5. Create a self-signed certificate for the platform web server.
 For example:

 ```